 - Group multiple dialyzing patients suspected or confirmed for having COVID-19, along with the staff caring for them, in the same unit or on the same shift.

 - Use cleaning procedures that kill the coronavirus, along with all routine cleaning and disinfection procedures.

 - Transfer any patient too sick to be treated in a dialysis unit.
 The transport service and receiving facility should be told about the patient’s condition.

 - Monitor home dialysis patients monthly.

-If your dialysis center is not following these guidelines, you should call your local Quality Improvement Organization (QIO).
-You can find your local OIQ here.
+If your dialysis center is not following these guidelines, you should call your local ESRD Network.
+Find your local ESRD Network here.